FAQ

 No, a separate ticket must be purchased for bicycles for the respective route.

 The Lucerne Travel Pass cannot be canceled.
 Refunds will be issued on a pro rata basis in the event of illness or accident upon presentation of a doctor's certificate at the point of purchase.
+Adverse weather conditions are not a valid reason for a refund.
 (Tariff 656.3)

 The Lucerne Travel Pass is valid for travelers from Zurich departing from Pfäffikon SZ or Baar.
 Travelers from Ticino can travel free of charge with the Lucerne Travel Pass from Göschenen.
 When traveling from Bern (via Interlaken), the pass is valid from Interlaken Ost, or when traveling via Emmental from Langnau i.E.